popCoffee/YOLO-auto-train/README.md

 You will find your images and files in the ALLrecentJpgTxt folder.

-If everything is done right, past this line into the shell to train:
+If everything is done right, paste this line into the shell to train:
 ```
 ./darknet detector train obj.data yolo-obj.cfg darknet19_448.conv.23
 ```